Nissan Skyline: GT-R (KPGC110)

-The Skyline GT-R hardtop arrived in September 1972 but only lasted until March 1973, when Nissan ceased its production.
-The 1973 oil crisis saw many people preferring economy cars and high-performance sports cars were looked down upon.
+The Skyline GT-R hardtop was built from January 1973 to April 1973 after its introduction at the 1972 Tokyo Motor Show.
+The 1973 oil crisis saw many people preferring economy cars to high-performance sports models.
 Nissan pulled out of Motor Racing shortly afterwards, and so there was no purpose for the GT-R. It was not officially exported anywhere, although Nissan contemplated exporting to Australia.
 Only 197 KPGC110 GT-Rs were ever sold in Japan through specialist Nissan Performance shops (before it was called NISMO).
+In Japan the C110 Skyline GT-R was discontinued because did not comply with new emissions laws.
 This was the last GT-R for 16 years until the BNR32 in 1989.